 Additional Safety Tips

 - Be aware of your surroundings when using technology in a public place, especially when doing online banking or shopping.
-Be mindful of those around you and if they are watching you type in your login information.
+Be mindful of those around you and notice if they are watching you type in your login information.

 - Always log off of public computers after you are done.